 Extra filters (location, department, employment status): Filters by group to allow for extra customization.
 You may want to create an admin permission level for each office, or a specific one for contractors.

-If you need extra help setting up your permission levels, don’t hesitate to reach out to your Customer Success Manager, or send us a message through our support chat.
+If you need extra help setting up your permission levels, don’t hesitate to reach out to your Customer Success Manager, or send us a message at firstname.lastname@example.org.